sgioldasis/bigdata-course-labs/coursework/Coursework.md

 sellers_parquet/
 ```

 > Note: Unzipping will take some time.
-Don't worry if your VM may appear to be stuck for a while.
+Don't worry if your VM appears to be stuck for a while.

 The following diagram shows how the tables can be connected: